-- Bring Pets Indoors: Keeping your pets safely indoors will reduce the risk of them running off in fear.
-Don't underestimate the power of fear.
-Even if your pet wouldn't normally leave your yard, he/she may find a way to escape if frightened enough.
-It's also important to keep in mind that inconsiderate party goers in your area may pester, or even harm, pets left outdoors on their own.
+Keeping your pets safely indoors will reduce the risk of them running off in fear.
+Even if your pet wouldn’t normally leave your yard, he/she may find a way to escape if frightened enough.
+It’s also important to keep in mind that inconsiderate partygoers in your area may pester, or even harm, pets left outdoors on their own.

-- Create Familiar Sounds: Help to mask the sound of fireworks by playing sounds that are familiar to your pets.
+Help to mask the sound of fireworks by playing sounds that are familiar to your pets.
 This could be as simple as turning on the TV or radio.
-Play soothing music, or something that your pet is already used too.
+Play soothing music or something that your pet is already used too.

-- Safe Hiding Places: Many types of pets will feel more comfortable if they have a safe place to hide when they are frightened.
+Many types of pets will feel more comfortable if they have a safe place to hide when they are frightened.
 Let your pet hide if she/he wants too.
-Trying to remove your pet from its hiding place will probably stress him/her out even more.
-Provide your pet with a safe place to hide, such as a crate, under a blanket, etc, and only remove pets from hiding if they hide somewhere unsafe.
+Trying to remove your pet from their hiding place will probably stress him/her out even more.
+Provide your pet with a safe place to hide, such as a crate, under a blanket, etc., and only remove pets from hiding if they hide somewhere unsafe.

 Is your pet afraid of fireworks?
-Do you have any additional tips for keeping pets calm during 4th of July celebrations?
+Do you have any additional tips for keeping pets calm during potentially stressful holiday celebrations?
 Comment below!
-I hope that everyone enjoys a fun, and safe, holiday weekend!